PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 ~~~~~~~~~~~~~~~~~~

 In this example file (``pure-c-vol.yaml``), only multipath needs to be configured
-as the FC dataplane requires no additoinal configuration for either the
+as the FC dataplane requires no additional configuration for either the
-Cinder Volume service pod and the Nova Compute pods, assuming the servers
+Cinder Volume service pod and the Nova Compute pods; assuming the servers
-running these pods have fibre channel cards installed, connected and zoned:
+running these pods have fibre channel cards installed, connected and zoned and
+that the OpenShift nodes have been correctly flagged as having fibre channel cards:

 .. code-block:: yaml
   :name: cinder-machine-config-fc